DamianWasTaken/DamianWasTaken/README.md

 - I'm a Brunel University BSc Computer science Artificial intelligence and MSc in Artificial Intelligence Graduate

 - Have about 1 year of experience working in a Software Developer capacity in Pytho and C++
+- 5 months and counting as a Software Engineer, Angular, C#, python, typescript, microservices and machinelearning (python)

 languages/software known at the moment:
   - Python - Medium/Advanced